thisisthekap/AppStoreConnectNet/generated/docs/SubscriptionGroupsApi.md

             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new SubscriptionGroupsApi(httpClient, config, httpClientHandler);
             var id = "id_example";  // string | the id of the requested resource
+            var filterProductId = new List<string>?(); // List<string>? | filter by attribute 'productId' (optional)
             var filterName = new List<string>?(); // List<string>? | filter by attribute 'name' (optional)
-            var filterProductId = new List<string>?(); // List<string>? | filter by attribute 'productId' (optional)
             var filterState = new List<string>?(); // List<string>? | filter by attribute 'state' (optional)
-            var sort = new List<string>?(); // List<string>? | comma-separated list of sort expressions; resources will be sorted as specified (optional) var fieldsPromotedPurchases = new List<string>?(); // List<string>? | the fields to include for returned resources of type promotedPurchases (optional) var fieldsSubscriptionPromotionalOffers = new List<string>?(); // List<string>? | the fields to include for returned resources of type subscriptionPromotionalOffers (optional) var fieldsSubscriptionOfferCodes = new List<string>?(); // List<string>? | the fields to include for returned resources of type subscriptionOfferCodes (optional) var fieldsSubscriptionAppStoreReviewScreenshots = new List<string>?(); // List<string>? | the fields to include for returned resources of type subscriptionAppStoreReviewScreenshots (optional) var fieldsSubscriptions = new List<string>?(); // List<string>? | the fields to include for returned resources of type subscriptions (optional) var fieldsSubscriptionGroups = new List<string>?(); // List<string>? | the fields to include for returned resources of type subscriptionGroups (optional) var fieldsSubscriptionIntroductoryOffers = new List<string>?(); // List<string>? | the fields to include for returned resources of type subscriptionIntroductoryOffers (optional) var fieldsSubscriptionPrices = new List<string>?(); // List<string>? | the fields to include for returned resources of type subscriptionPrices (optional) var fieldsSubscriptionLocalizations = new List<string>?(); // List<string>? | the fields to include for returned resources of type subscriptionLocalizations (optional) var limit = 56;  // int? | maximum resources per page (optional) var limitSubscriptionLocalizations = 56;  // int? | maximum number of related subscriptionLocalizations returned (when they are included) (optional) var limitIntroductoryOffers = 56;  // int? | maximum number of related introductoryOffers returned (when they are included) (optional) var limitPromotionalOffers = 56;  // int? | maximum number of related promotionalOffers returned (when they are included) (optional) var limitOfferCodes = 56;  // int? | maximum number of related offerCodes returned (when they are included) (optional) var limitPrices = 56;  // int? | maximum number of related prices returned (when they are included) (optional) var include = new List<string>?(); // List<string>? | comma-separated list of relationships to include (optional)
+            var sort = new List<string>?(); // List<string>? | comma-separated list of sort expressions; resources will be sorted as specified (optional) var fieldsSubscriptions = new List<string>?(); // List<string>? | the fields to include for returned resources of type subscriptions (optional) var fieldsSubscriptionLocalizations = new List<string>?(); // List<string>? | the fields to include for returned resources of type subscriptionLocalizations (optional) var fieldsSubscriptionAppStoreReviewScreenshots = new List<string>?(); // List<string>? | the fields to include for returned resources of type subscriptionAppStoreReviewScreenshots (optional) var fieldsSubscriptionGroups = new List<string>?(); // List<string>? | the fields to include for returned resources of type subscriptionGroups (optional) var fieldsSubscriptionIntroductoryOffers = new List<string>?(); // List<string>? | the fields to include for returned resources of type subscriptionIntroductoryOffers (optional) var fieldsSubscriptionPromotionalOffers = new List<string>?(); // List<string>? | the fields to include for returned resources of type subscriptionPromotionalOffers (optional) var fieldsSubscriptionOfferCodes = new List<string>?(); // List<string>? | the fields to include for returned resources of type subscriptionOfferCodes (optional) var fieldsSubscriptionPrices = new List<string>?(); // List<string>? | the fields to include for returned resources of type subscriptionPrices (optional) var fieldsPromotedPurchases = new List<string>?(); // List<string>? | the fields to include for returned resources of type promotedPurchases (optional) var fieldsSubscriptionAvailabilities = new List<string>?(); // List<string>? | the fields to include for returned resources of type subscriptionAvailabilities (optional) var fieldsWinBackOffers = new List<string>?(); // List<string>? | the fields to include for returned resources of type winBackOffers (optional) var fieldsSubscriptionImages = new List<string>?(); // List<string>? | the fields to include for returned resources of type subscriptionImages (optional) var limit = 56;  // int? | maximum resources per page (optional) var include = new List<string>?(); // List<string>? | comma-separated list of relationships to include (optional) var limitSubscriptionLocalizations = 56;  // int? | maximum number of related subscriptionLocalizations returned (when they are included) (optional) var limitIntroductoryOffers = 56;  // int? | maximum number of related introductoryOffers returned (when they are included) (optional) var limitPromotionalOffers = 56;  // int? | maximum number of related promotionalOffers returned (when they are included) (optional) var limitOfferCodes = 56;  // int? | maximum number of related offerCodes returned (when they are included) (optional) var limitPrices = 56;  // int? | maximum number of related prices returned (when they are included) (optional) var limitWinBackOffers = 56;  // int? | maximum number of related winBackOffers returned (when they are included) (optional) var limitImages = 56;  // int? | maximum number of related images returned (when they are included) (optional)

             try
             {
-                SubscriptionsResponse result = apiInstance.SubscriptionGroupsSubscriptionsGetToManyRelated(id, filterName, filterProductId, filterState, sort, fieldsPromotedPurchases, fieldsSubscriptionPromotionalOffers, fieldsSubscriptionOfferCodes, fieldsSubscriptionAppStoreReviewScreenshots, fieldsSubscriptions, fieldsSubscriptionGroups, fieldsSubscriptionIntroductoryOffers, fieldsSubscriptionPrices, fieldsSubscriptionLocalizations, limit, limitSubscriptionLocalizations, limitIntroductoryOffers, limitPromotionalOffers, limitOfferCodes, limitPrices, include);
+                SubscriptionsResponse result = apiInstance.SubscriptionGroupsSubscriptionsGetToManyRelated(id, filterProductId, filterName, filterState, sort, fieldsSubscriptions, fieldsSubscriptionLocalizations, fieldsSubscriptionAppStoreReviewScreenshots, fieldsSubscriptionGroups, fieldsSubscriptionIntroductoryOffers, fieldsSubscriptionPromotionalOffers, fieldsSubscriptionOfferCodes, fieldsSubscriptionPrices, fieldsPromotedPurchases, fieldsSubscriptionAvailabilities, fieldsWinBackOffers, fieldsSubscriptionImages, limit, include, limitSubscriptionLocalizations, limitIntroductoryOffers, limitPromotionalOffers, limitOfferCodes, limitPrices, limitWinBackOffers, limitImages);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)